I am delighted to have used Kellwood...

 Need some advice?

 - Reduced Replacement Costs: LED lights last significantly longer than traditional bulbs.
-A typical LED light bulb will be guaranteed to 30,000 hours, however our LED products are expected to last well over this; 50,000 hours and more!
+A typical LED light bulb will be guaranteed to 30,000 hours, however our LED products last well over this; 50,000 hours and more!
 This means that the constant replacement costs of traditional bulbs far outweigh the initial investment and installation of good quality LED light fittings.

 - Reduced Maintenance Costs: The lengthy lifespan of LED bulbs means that maintenance costs are significantly reduced too.
 The actual labour cost of having to replace traditional bulbs when they blow once a year is often difficult for organisations to calculate, however it can be alarmingly high!
 This is particularly relevant for bulbs found in difficult and "expensive" to reach places where a simple step ladder is not an option; above stairwells, atriums, busy roads, production lines and on offshore structures are just a few examples of where companies and organisations can enjoy the "Fit and Forget" stance associated with LED bulbs.